-North Somerset has a guidance document on reporting pressure sores (link below).
-In summary if there is a concern that neglect or abuse has contributed to the development of a pressure sore of any grade then it should be raised with North Somerset as a safeguarding concern.
+North Somerset has a Pressure Injury Protocol.
+In summary, if there is a concern that neglect or abuse has contributed to the development of a pressure sore of any grade then it should be raised with North Somerset as a safeguarding concern.